How to Hire Across the GCC Without a Local Entity: The 2026 Guide

 Why regional infrastructure matters here more than anywhere

 Ready to hire in the Gulf?
-Auxilium handles visas, sponsorship, wage protection payroll and nationalisation compliance across the UAE, Saudi Arabia, Qatar, Kuwait, Bahrain and Oman.
+Auxilium handles employer sponsorship, government approvals, wage protection payroll and nationalisation compliance across the UAE, Saudi Arabia, Qatar, Kuwait, Bahrain and Oman.
 Costs vary by country and scope — talk to our GCC team for a tailored quote.

 Frequently Asked Questions

 Yes.
-An employer of record legally employs your hire in the UAE on your behalf, holding the work permit, acting as sponsor and running wage protection system payroll, so no local entity is needed.
+An employer of record legally employs your hire in the UAE on your behalf, holding the government approvals, acting as sponsor and running wage protection system payroll, so no local entity is needed.
 You direct the work day to day; the EOR carries the formal employer obligations, from the MOHRE labour contract through to end-of-service gratuity, keeping the arrangement compliant.

-A global EOR spans many countries but often handles the Gulf thinly through third-party partners, which adds distance where sponsorship, permits and nationalisation actually decide compliance.
+A global EOR spans many countries but often handles the Gulf thinly through third-party partners, which adds distance where sponsorship, approvals and nationalisation actually decide compliance.
 A GCC-focused EOR owns the local entities and licences and manages region-specific requirements — Emiratisation, Saudisation, wage protection payroll — directly.
-In the Gulf that difference shows up as faster permits, fewer handoffs and clearer accountability when something needs fixing.
+In the Gulf that difference shows up as faster approvals, fewer handoffs and clearer accountability when something needs fixing.

 Schedule a Free Consultation